hanhanwu/Hanhan_Break_the_Limits/Bank_Fantasy/Golden_Bridge/ReadMe.md

   * 2 weeks training window is a bit better than 3 weeks.
   * Logged moving average is a bit better than logged time series.
   * So after these forecasting experiments, I will use holt winters with moving window solution for forecasting.
+* [My Code - Adjustable Forecasting][9]💖
+  * Params will be optimized after a new testing data had been put into the new training data.
+  * It works well for Sample 2 (the less forecastable data).
+For Sample 1, it can bring down the historical average RMSE.
+  * Although here I'm using grid search, it was fast to run through all the moving windows.
+Which means, on production, we can use this method for just 1 moving window.

 ## Future Workd
 * Choose different forecasting method automatically for each merchant?
 * How to adjust model params in moving window solution?
+  * I tried grid search above.
+But we can further improve efficiency by narrow down the search space along the way.
+Such as using the frequency of best params.
   * Federated learning like solution?